top of page

 They say there’s no place like home, but when you’ve just returned from your happy place in Italy, the comforts of home in Virginia don’t always stack up.
 And when I broke my foot while unpacking only hours after landing—stepping on a stray shoe and rolling my ankle with an audible crack—the familiar surroundings feel both comforting and frustrating.
 Not the most exciting story for my first broken bone!
 It’s a freak accident that now has me grounded here, daydreaming about Lucca.

 My family has practically earned frequent-flyer miles at our local orthopedist, thanks to my three sons, two of whom are avid skateboarders.
 The staff even recognized me as I hobbled in!
-No cobblestone or bike mishap to blame—just a very domestic accident that’s left me with with weeks of recovery.
+No cobblestone or bike mishap to blame this time—just a mundane household accident that’s landed me in a lengthy recovery.
+Turns out, I managed to score a Jones Fracture, notorious for being slow to heal.
+Surgery meant a giant screw in my foot,

 Multiple Floors, Multiple Challenges